Skip to main content

 Open – Partially Addressed

-As of September 2023, TSA officials reported that they completed a review of the Pipeline Security Incident Recovery Protocol Plan and determined that updates are needed.
+As of September 2024, TSA officials reported that they completed a review of the Pipeline Security Incident Recovery Protocol Plan and determined that updates are needed.
 According to the officials, the Protocol Plan is being revised to bring it into conformity with several national level policy documents, such as the National Response Framework, the National Cybersecurity Incident Response Plan, and the National Terrorism Advisory System.
-The officials stated that they anticipate completion of the updated Protocol Plan in 2024.
+The officials stated that they anticipate completion of the updated Protocol Plan by end of July 2025.
 Once the updated Protocol Plan is completed, we will review it and determine whether it includes relevant changes in pipeline security threats, technology, federal law and policy, and any other factors relevant to pipeline security, as called for in our recommendation.

 Full Report